 Zero Trust Secure Processes Over Data

-FileFlex Enterprise uses a set of secure zero trust processes to access, secure and transmit data. or Zero Trust Data Access (ZTDA).
-Others focus either on zero trust in a network access platform (ZTNA) or for an application access platform (ZTAA).
+FileFlex Enterprise uses a set of secure zero trust processes to access, secure, and transmit data. or Zero Trust Data Access (ZTDA).
+Others focus either on zero trust in a network access platform (ZTNA) or on an application access platform (ZTAA).
 We employ zero trust every time someone attempts to access corporate data.
-These include processes for user authentication, secure data transmission, accessing information, protecting credentials, use of anonymous tokens, request management and permission management.
-And it has a robust security set including AES 256 encrypted hybrid point-to-point communication, double encryption, two-factor authentication, device authentication, virus scanning, single sign-on (SSO), active directory integration, activity log and operation and incident management.
+These include processes for user authentication, secure data transmission, accessing information, protecting credentials, use of anonymous tokens, request management, and permission management.
+And it has a robust security set including AES 256 encrypted hybrid point-to-point communication, double encryption, two-factor authentication, device authentication, virus scanning, single sign-on (SSO), active directory integration, activity log and operation, and incident management.
 As a result, FileFlex Enterprise eliminates both unauthorized access to data and services and makes the access control enforcement as granular as possible.

 Finally, FileFlex Enterprise is a low-cost, software-only solution that runs from a VM, does not require the purchase of any additional hardware or additional storage nor the hiring of any additional staff.
 And because there are no additional costs as you increase your usage, there is no cost creep.
 Contact us to arrange a free no-obligation trial today.